elf(5) — Linux manual page

 DT_RPATH

-String table offset to library search path
+String table offset to search path for direct and

 DT_SYMBOLIC